Fresno Healthcare Fraud Defense Lawyer

-Our healthcare fraud defense team brings decades of experience to representing individual providers, company executives, and healthcare organizations in federal investigations.
+Our Fresno healthcare fraud defense attorney brings decades of experience to representing individual providers, company executives, and healthcare organizations in federal investigations.
 If your Fresno, CA, business or practice is under investigation, call 888-680-1745 for a free consultation.

 If you are like most licensed medical professionals or company executives, you never thought much about the risk of being targeted in a federal investigation.
 You understood the burdens of complying with federal healthcare program billing regulations and the conditions for registration with the Drug Enforcement Administration (DEA), and you believed that your compliance efforts would be enough to allow you to avoid federal scrutiny.

 So, now that you have the government’s attention, what should you do?
 How can you prove that your business or practice has consistently remained fully compliant?
 Or, if there are issues, how can you address them in a way that allows you to avoid civil or criminal prosecution?
 These are not easy questions to answer.
 To protect your healthcare business or practice, you will need experienced legal representation.

 A Fresno healthcare fraud defense attorney in Oberheiden, P.C. represents individual and business clients in healthcare fraud investigations in Fresno, CA. Our team is comprised entirely of senior defense attorneys and former federal prosecutors who have centuries of combined experience on both sides of federal investigations.
 If you are under investigation, you have options available.
 But choosing the best option for defending your business or practice requires knowledge and insights that can only be acquired by personally handling thousands of federal cases.

 In-Depth Knowledge and Strategic Insights for Healthcare Fraud Investigations in Fresno